 It is recommended to set the outdoor temperature lockouts during the initial thermostat set up.
-Compressor lockout temperature will enable the compressor to be turned off and switch heating source from refrigeration to auxiliary/secondary heating under low outdoor ambient conditions.
+This will enable the compressor to be turned off and switch heating source from refrigeration to auxiliary/secondary heating under low ambient conditions.
 Backup heat lockout temperature will enable auxiliary/secondary heating to be turned on when outdoor temperature is much higher than indoor temperature, compressor might stop operating under this circumstance.